Wisconsin Sikh temple shooting: Victims

 The injured included a responding officer, Lt.
 Brian Murphy, who was shot fifteen times at close range, including once in the face and once in the back of the head.
 He was discharged from the hospital on August 22, 2012.
-Sikhs for Justice, a New York-based group, pledged a $10,000 award to Murphy.
+Sikhs for Justice, a New York–based group, pledged a $10,000 award to Murphy.
 Two Sikh residents of Yuba City, California donated another $100,000 to Lieutenant Murphy and praised his bravery.

-Included among the injured was Baba Punjab Singh, a Sikh priest who was shot in the head.
-He was left partially paralyzed from the wound for more than seven years and died on March 2, 2020.
+Among those injured was Baba Punjab Singh, a Sikh Granthi, who suffered a gunshot wound to the head.
+The injury left him partially paralyzed and unable to breathe independently or speak.
+Singh died on March 2, 2020, at the age of 72.
+His death was ruled a homicide.

 Perpetrator

 Wade Michael Page (November 11, 1971 – August 5, 2012) was an American white supremacist living in Cudahy, Wisconsin.
 Page was born and grew up in Colorado.
 He served in the U.S. Army from April 1992 through October 1998, In the Army, Page had learned to repair the Hawk missile system, before becoming a psychological operations specialist.
 He was demoted and received a general discharge for "patterns of misconduct," including being drunk while on duty and going absent without leave.